hawtio/hawtio/BUILDING.md

 ## Using LiveReload

-The incremental build and LiveReload support allows you to edit the code and for the browser to autmatically reload once things are compiled.
+The incremental build and LiveReload support allows you to edit the code and for the browser to automatically reload once things are compiled.
 This makes for a much more fun and RAD development environment!!

 Here's how to do it: